I have time, these days.

 If you looked at the title of this post and thought it meant I was going to tell you how to bottle up creativity and drag it around with you, then you misread it.
 Because I’m the one in the bottle…I think we all are.
 Cut off from the world, the question isn’t how to bottle creativity, the question is how to find creativity while you’re bottled up.

 I don’t have an answer, yet.
 But I’m going to be trying different experiments over the coming weeks, and I’ll let you know how it goes.
 If I find something that works, hooray for us.
 If I find something that doesn’t…well, I’ll let you know what it was, and maybe it will work for you.
-These are hard, trying times–let’s try to make the most of them.
+These are hard, trying times – let’s try to make the most of them and find our creativity.